 - Phosphate in water sources comes from agricultural wastes, sewage and from industrial effluent.

-- Phosphate is not toxic to human being but it is important chemical in natural water system like pond because its high concentration facilitates eutrophication.
+- Phosphate is not toxic to human beings but it is an important chemical in natural water systems like ponds because its high concentration facilitates eutrophication.

 - Hardness of water is merely due to salt of calcium and magnesium.